Finmeccanica says board member under investigation

+* EU doubts British could accept terms of "soft Brexit" (Adds Barnier, Mogherini)

-MILAN Italian aerospace and defence group Finmeccanica SIFI.MI said on Wednesday its board member Franco Bonferroni is being investigated in Rome over allegations of illicit funding to political parties.
+MILAN May 16 Italian aerospace and defence group Finmeccanica said on Wednesday its board member Franco Bonferroni is being investigated in Rome over allegations of illicit funding to political parties.

 According to a document published on its website on Wednesday at the request of stock market regulator Consob, Bonferroni informed the state-owned group of the investigation on May 2 and said he "is totally extraneous" to what he is suspected of.